 Are budget keyboards worth it?

-Budget keyboards might be cheap, and not all of them are worthwhile, but once you get yourself a great-value keyboard, you won't believe how good they can be.
+Budget keyboards might be cheap, and not all of them are worthwhile, but once you find the balance and get yourself a great-value keyboard, you won't believe how good they can be and how long they'll last.
 Backlighting, mechanical key-switches, programmable buttons - there's so much you can get for your money, it's worth at least looking at cheaper options if you're on the market.

 Ryan Houghton is a commercial content writer for What’s The Best, known best for his expertise in gaming, with a particular soft spot for PC gaming, audio tech, televisions and smartphones.